jagregory/abrash-zen-of-asm/src/chapter-14.md

 ### Odds and Ends on Branching Far

 When programming in the large code model, you'll often encounter the case where one assembler subroutine calls another assembler subroutine that resides in the same code segment.
-Naturally, you'd like to use a near rather than far call; unfortunately, if the called subroutine is also called from outside the module, it may well have to be a far subroutine — that is, it may return with a far return.
+Naturally, you'd like to use a near rather than far call; unfortunately, if the called subroutine is also called from outside the module, it may well have to be a far subroutine—that is, it may return with a far return.
 That means that a near call can't be used, since the far return would attempt to pop CS:IP while the near call would push only IP.

-All is not lost, however — you can *fake* a far call, and save a byte in the process.
+All is not lost, however—you can *fake* a far call, and save a byte in the process.
 If you think about it, the only difference between a far call to a near label and a near call is that the far call pushes CS before it pushes IP, and we can accomplish that by pushing CS before making a near call.
 That is:

 ```nasm
 push  cs